 1976 Omaha World-Herald photo of the standoff.

-After it became Stooge’s Bar and then JD’s Circle-In when Donna Hannum owned it in 1988, her customers chased three robbers, one with a sawed-off shotgun, from the bar by throwing beer bottles, ashtrays, tables and chairs.
-They made off with an undetermined amount of money.
-Another incident occurred in 1993 when a man was shot in the leg.
-It closed as a bar in 2020 after its then owner was busted for operating it as a front for illegal drug trafficking and sports betting.
+Later known as Stooge’s Bar and then JD’s Circle-In under owner Donna Hannum in 1988, the bar was again the scene of violence when customers chased three robbers, one carrying a sawed-off shotgun, from the building by throwing beer bottles, ashtrays, tables, and chairs.
+The suspects escaped with an unknown amount of money.
+Another shooting occurred in 1993 when a man was shot in the leg.

 Photo of JD’s Circle-In before it was renovated and turned into Hall 31.